 Statuesque angelica

 There are many herbs that fit into small spaces, stray pots or odd corners.
 Angelica (Angelica archangelica) is not one of them.
 This statuesque native of North and Eastern Europe, Central Asia and Greenland needs careful thought before choosing a spot to plant it.
 Why?
-Because it quickly grows to a metre accross and more than two metres high when in flower.
+Because it quickly grows to a metre across and more than two metres high when in flower.

 I love its large fresh green leaves that add a tropical lushness to my garden and it’s huge soccer ball sized, lime green flower heads.
 In the first year angelica grows as a large clump with hollow, ribbed stems that are produced from a strong taproot and large soft matt green leaves.
 In spring of the second year, a hollow stem grows from the centre of the plant; this is topped by one or more large rounded flower heads, the flowers are followed by ribbed seeds.
 Glossy angelica (Angelica pachycarpa) has glossy leaves, is smaller growing and is a useful ornamental plant.